Cyphs/SteamDeckSTR/README.md

 It automates things like:

-* Linking plugins.txt and loadorder.txt from Vortex to the game so your mods are enabled, and making sure the Skyrim Together Reborn plugins are turned on
+* Copying plugins.txt and loadorder.txt from Vortex to the game so your mods are enabled, and making sure the Skyrim Together Reborn plugins are turned on
 * Setting up Skyrim Together Reborn to launch through Steam when running the game normally and setting the Registry paths for STR to automatically locate SkyrimSE.exe
 * Cleaning up files left over from older Skyrim Together Reborn versions, and fixing the launcher again after a Skyrim update
 * Adding `SteamGameId=302190` to the game's Launch Options in Steam so the F3 and F4 keys work (see Currently Known Issues below).
 Anything else you have in Launch Options is kept, and Undo STR removes it again.
 * Making sure GE-Proton starts Skyrim Together Reborn, not SKSE's loader, when SKSE is installed

-**Make sure to execute this after installing the mods in Vortex.**
+**Make sure to execute this after installing the mods in Vortex, and again whenever you change your mods in Vortex.**

 * To use the vanilla Skyrim Special Edition launcher (for example to change graphics settings), run Undo STR, then run STR Post-Deploy again afterwards.
 * If the game doesn't start, try restarting your Steam Deck first.